 #15 Hire fast and don’t play games

 Once you find a 10x engineer, hire them fast.
 Don’t fumble around waiting weeks on end.

-To point out, I’m not saying to rush the interview screening process.
+To point out, I’m not advocating rushing the interview screening process.
 Not at all.
 Rather, once you interview all candidates and you find someone you like, quickly hire them.

 “How to hire great engineers?” wrap up